SLKS99/Silas-Tecan-pylabrobot/README.md

 If you see an issue please feel free to file a bug on the project [list of issues](https://gitlab.com/tecan/fluent-sila2-connector/issues)

 ## License
-This code is licensed under the [New BSD License](https://choosealicense.com/licenses/bsd-3-clause/)
+This code is licensed under the [New BSD License](https://choosealicense.com/licenses/bsd-3-clause/).
+This means, the code in this repository can be used free of charge, but also without warranties.